-Severance Payments
+Retirement and Severance Payments

 Each of the employment agreements provides for a severance benefit of two months' salary and two months' pro-rated annual bonus upon the named executive officer's termination due to death or disability.
 This amount reflects what we believe to be a modest transition for the executive or his family for termination events that are sudden and beyond the executive's control.
 For Mssrs.
 Saville and Seremet, we provide severance benefits of 200% of base salary for terminations without cause or that are voluntary within one year after a change in control, and for Mssrs.
-Henley and Goethe, we provide severance benefits of 50% of base salary.
+Henley and Bredow, we provide severance benefits of 100% of base salary.
 These amounts reflect our belief that it is difficult for executive officers to find comparable employment opportunities in a short period of time, particularly after experiencing a termination that was beyond their control.
 We provide a severance benefit of 100% of base salary upon retirement for Mssrs.
-Saville and Seremet, and 50% of base salary for Mssrs.
-Henley and Goethe.
-We consider the applicable 100% or 50% severance payment a nominal reward for length of service given that we do not provide our executives defined benefit or supplemental executive retirement plans.
+Saville, Seremet, Henley and Bredow.
+We consider the 100% payment a nominal reward for length of service given that we do not provide our executives defined benefit or supplemental executive retirement plans.